aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/api_guide.rst

 ======================================================================

 Neuronx-Distributed is XLA based library for distributed training and inference.
-As part of this library, currently we support 2D parallelism: Tensor-Parallelism and DataParallelism.
+As part of this library, we support 3D parallelism: Tensor-Parallelism, Pipeline-Parallelism and Data-Parallelism.
 We also support Zero1 optimizer to shard the optimizer weights.
 To support tensor-parallelism on Neuron, we adopted the Apex Library built for CUDA devices.
 We modified the implementations to work with XLA.
 This document enlist the different APIs and modules provided by the library